bisgardo/string-surgery/README.md

 # String Surgery

 Small Java library for making string computations simpler and more efficient.

 ## Features

-Various useful package-private features in the `java.lang` package are exposed in a safe way.

-Upcoming features are string slicing, efficient utilities for constructing and iterating strings, and much more.
+Not really.
+It currently has string slicing and maybe one day it will also have actually cool stuff with as efficient utilities for constructing and iterating strings.

 The only dependencies of the project are JDK 1.5+ and [primitivo](https://github.com/halleknast/primitivo).